Katzeee/Notes/about-programing/arch-install-and-config.md

   cool-autostart: autostart scripts and close it when quit dwm

   sendmon_keepfocus: send client to other monitors and keep focusing on it

+  **BTW: `xev` can be used to know which signal is emitted by users which helps you to customize dwm**

 - Nvidia driver